Lesser auger beetle

 © Queensland Government

-Lesser auger beetle (Heterobostrychus aequalis), and damage consistent with its activity, has been found in mango and calliandra timber at 2 private residences in Cairns.
+The lesser auger beetle (Heterobostrychus aequalis) is not established in Australia, but damage consistent with its activity has been found in mango and calliandra timber in Cairns.
+It is regularly intercepted pre- and post-quarantine at Queensland borders.

 Scientific name